tuananhhedspibk/tuananhhedspibk.github.io/blog/markdowns/cnn_basic.md

 When you see **white -> grey -> black** that is linearity But after run with **Rectifier function** we only have **black** so it breaks up linearity

-- Step 2: Max Pooling
+- Step 2: Max Pooling (Downsampling)

 We have to make sure that our Neural Network has a property called **spatial invariance**, it doesn't care where the feature are located or our features are litte tilted, a bit in texture